 I started mentally brainstorming what else I could do with my career.
 Then I made another important realization.

 It isn’t that I dislike digital media and don’t want to build a career around it.
 In fact, I love digital media.
 The moments I feel most energized, motivated, and excited about life are when I’m working on my own digital media projects, such as this site.

-What I needed, was to find a balance.
-One that gets me away from digital marketing part of the time, where I can focus on something that I feel a sense of purpose in, can contribute way more than what is expected of me, and that gives me an active way to release pent up energy.
+I needed to find a balance.
+One where I can focus on something that I feel a sense of purpose in, can contribute way more than what is expected of me, and that gives me an active way to release pent up energy.

 There are no rules against balancing more than one career at a time.
 There are no rules against following your heart and making a major change when you realize your heart isn’t in it.
 And there are no rules against designing a work life that works for you.

 Imagine you could go back to freshman year at college.
 Knowing what you know now, would you choose a different path?
 Would you take different electives, put in more effort, or change your major completely?